IAS ACCEPTS ELECTRONIC PORTFOLIOS ONLY

 - Requests for extensions must be sent to firstname.lastname@example.org by 5:00 p.m. on the third Friday of the quarter.

-- The subject line must be "Request for Extension," and the email must be addressed to the Associate Director of Students (Dr. Emily Ignacio).
+- The subject line must be "Request for Extension," and the email must be addressed to the Associate Dean of Students (Dr. Emily Ignacio).

 - The requests must be two pages and double-spaced with Times New Roman font 12 and one-inch margins.
 It must be sent as an attachment.